GAEA: A Geolocation Aware Conversational Assistant: Benchmarking and Evaluations

 \smartparagraph{Quantitative Geo-localization Evaluation.} We compared the performance of GAEA against six state-of-the-art (SoTA) geo-localization models, namely PlaNet \cite{weyand2016planet}, CPlaNet \cite{cplanet}, ISNs \cite{isns}, TransLocator \cite{translocator}, GeoDecoder \cite{clark2023we}, and PIGEON \cite{haas2024pigeon} on three standard geo-localization benchmarks including IM2GPS \cite{hays2008im2gps}, IM2GPS3k \cite{vo2017revisiting}, GWS15k \cite{clark2023we}.
 We prompt various LMMs to output the corresponding city and country to which the image belongs.
 We retrieve GPS coordinates using GeoPy \cite{geopy} and compute distance with ground truth.
 We compare the output with distance thresholds of 1 km, 25 km, 200 km, 750 km, and 2,500 km; see \Cref{tab:benchmark_results}.

-\smartparagraph{Classification Accuracy.} \Cref{fig:pred_pipe} illustrates the classification accuracy pipeline at the city and country levels.
-For this evaluation, we introduce three new datasets: GeoDE \cite{ramaswamy2023geode}, DollarStreet \cite{gaviria2022dollar}, and CityGuessr68k \cite{kulkarni2024cityguessr}.
-From GeoDE, we sampled 22K images based on 16 meta-tags having geolocalizable features.
-From DollarStreet, we manually sampled 1.3K images, removing indoor and non-geolocalizable samples.
+\smartparagraph{Classification Accuracy.} \Cref{fig:pred_pipe} illustrates the \textit{classification} accuracy at the city and country levels and \textit{distance} threshold accuracy computation pipeline.
+For this evaluation, we benchmark on three datasets: GeoDE \cite{ramaswamy2023geode}, DollarStreet \cite{gaviria2022dollar}, and CityGuessr68k \cite{kulkarni2024cityguessr}.
+From GeoDE, we sampled 22k images based on 16 meta-tags having geolocalizable features.
+From DollarStreet, we manually sampled 1.3k images, removing indoor and non-geolocalizable samples.
 Since its metadata contains only country-level information, we evaluate this dataset solely for country classification.
-Additionally, we use the validation set of 14K images from CityGuessr and all 22K GeoDE samples for city and country classification tasks.
+Additionally, we use the validation set of 14k images from CityGuessr and all 22k GeoDE samples for city and country classification tasks.